hayj/SystemTools/README.md

 	 80% [================    ] (0.404s left)
 	100% [====================] (total duration: 2.03s, mean duration: 0.01s)

+By default, `pb` will **not** display more than 10 messages to do not display too much progress informations in the case you used the `nohup` command, or used a `Logger` for example.

-You can also handle it by hand giving an iteration amount and by calling the `tic()` method at each iteration:
+`pb` take the `ProgressBar` class init parameters.
+You can use the class directly to handle your progress bar by hand giving an iteration amount and by calling the `tic()` method at each iteration:

 ```python
 iterationAmount = 200